 The Law of Love

 Think of any law or rule you’re under.
 How about the speed limit on the highway?
-Jesus says in Matthew 5:17-19 that he did not come to abolish the law but to fulfill it.
+Jesus says in Matthew 5:17-19 that he did not come to abolish the law but to fulfill it with the Law of Love.
 Okay, yes, he was talking about religious law, not the highways I drive on.
 But we’ll better understand what he meant if we think about any law that constrains us in our modern day-to-day life.

 The key word here is “constrain” — laws limit us.
 By necessity, for our own good and the good of the community, laws tell us how far we can go before we get into trouble, how much we can do before we infringe on the rights of others, how fast we can go before an officer pulls us over and gives us a speeding ticket.